 We must continue to hunt and catch the true abusers- today's real "evil witches”.
 Their victims must continue to emerge openly, continue to have the courage to identify themselves, continue to make sure the authorities are informed, and continue to work hard to see their abusers brought to justice.

 But how infuriating it would be if these victims once again found their allegations met with renewed skepticism, doubt, or indifference as they have been for centuries... and how ironic it would be if the most advanced technology in the world, the internet, was responsible for such a giant step backwards.

 Yet that's exactly what we're witnessing now, due to the frenzied barrage of anonymous and dubious claims on highly visible online group forums, social media sites, message boards, and the like.

-These anonymous, often sensational online claims, whether malicious or misguided- and especially the willingness to believe them- do nothing but undermine the true victims- especially those who have had the courage, honesty, and commitment to step forward, identify themselves, face their abusers, and express their allegations openly.
+These anonymous, often sensational online claims, whether misguided or malicious- and especially the willingness to believe them- do nothing but undermine the true victims- especially those who have had the courage, honesty, and commitment to step forward, identify themselves, face their abusers, and express their allegations openly.

-Shouldn't we honor their struggle by at least matching the most basic procedural standards for determining justice back in 1692?
+Shouldn't we honor their struggle by at least matching the most basic procedural standards of justice that existed back in 1692?